Skip to Content

 If you do a tour near Vik, you should be able to catch the late afternoon tour even if you go hiking in Skaftafell first (Vik is about 1.5 hours drive from Skaftafell NP).
 If you aren’t interested in hiking, you could even drive to Vik for an earlier tour or simply do the drive in a more relaxed way, stopping at some other attractions that we mentioned on day 6 of this itinerary.

-TIP: If none of the glacier tours interest you and you have some time to spare on this day, you can visit Icelandic Lava Show in Vik.
+TIP: If none of the glacier tours interest you and you have some time to spare on this day, you can visit the Icelandic Lava Show in Vik.
 It’s open until 8 PM and is great for the whole family.
-The Katla ice cave tour starts and ends here as well, so you could definitely combine the two.
+The Katla Ice Cave tour starts and ends here as well, so you could definitely combine the two.

-There are quite some accommodations in Vik.
-Some of the nicest hotels are Hotel Kria and Hotel Katla, and there are many more places to stay for all budgets.
+There are many accommodations in Vik.
+Some of the nicest hotels are Hotel Kria and Hotel Katla.

 DAY 7: Reykjavik or Reykjanes Peninsula

 Driving distance/time from Vik to Reykjavik is about 190 km/ 2.5 hours.
 If you decide to drive to Reykjanes Peninsula instead, it’s pretty much the same distance.
-In that case, don’t drive to Reykjavik, but leave the Ring Road in Selfoss and take the road next to the coast.
+In that case, don’t drive to Reykjavik, but leave the Ring Road in Selfoss and take the road next to the coast (due to recent volcanic activity, be sure to check here if all roads are open on Reykjanes Peninsula!).

-Be sure to walk through the city center (Laugavegur and Skólavörðustígur streets and the area around them).
-Don’t miss Hallgrimskirkja Church and take an elevator to the top of the church tower for amazing views over Reykjavik and its surroundings.
+Next, explore the Laugavegur and Skólavörðustígur Streets in the old town.
+Don’t miss Hallgrimskirkja Church and take an elevator to the top of the church tower for amazing views over the city and its surroundings.

 PRO TIP: No matter what you choose to do during the day, reserve tickets for Sky Lagoon in the evening.
 It’s one of the nicest (if not the best) geothermal pools in Iceland and the ocean views are stunning.
 Their 7-step ritual is a must.
 This is a great place to end your trip in Iceland!